dmbarbour/wikilon/docs/AboutABC.md

 * ABC will support scalable multi-processor parallelism, guided by annotation.
 Long term, there may also be support for fine-grained data parallelism, accelerating subprograms via GPGPUs or similar.

-* ABC is a tacit, concatenative bytecode.
-It is not difficult to refactor and extract a subprogram for reuse elsewhere.
-This couples with the ease of parametric abstraction in pure code.
+* ABC is amenable to static typing.
+That is, static typing may usefully be performed at a *bytecode* level.
+This can be convenient.
+It allows us to mix typechecking with other stages of programming and evaluation in a flexible, ad-hoc manner.

+* ABC is concatenative.
+There are no headers, footers, or 'sections' within the code.
+We can literally concatenate any two syntactically well formed ABC programs into a third, and semantically it will correspond to a composition of the programs.

 ## The ABC Stream

-ABC is represented in a stream of UTF-8 encoded characters.
-There are no sections, no headers or footers.
-There is just the stream, potentially unbounded in length.
-ABC is designed to be visible, printable.
-Text, blocks, tokens, and the encoding of numbers are at least weakly legible:
+ABC is directly encoded using a (mostly) printable subset of UTF-8 characters.
+The bytecode provides a means to embed texts, first-class subprograms called 'blocks', and tokens.
+Limited whitespace is permitted - LF and SP (U+10 and U+32).
+Formally, whitespace encodes the identity behavior, and hence can be injected or eliminated between other operators.
+An ABC program can be 'streamed' by processing individual operations as we reach them, but most programs will be finite in size regardless.

         [blocks[[are]nestable]]
         #42